WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Manual_segmentation.rst

 Overview
 --------

-In addtion to segmentated hippocampus with softwares, there is bettet way-- human protocol.
+In addtion to segmentate hippocampus with softwares, there is bettet way-- human protocol.
 In this chapter, we will see one of them. **Olsen-Amaral-Palombo
-Protocol**, created by Dr.Rosanna olsen, her colleagues and students.
+Protocol**, created by Dr.Rosanna olsen with her colleagues and students.

-medial temporal lobe segmentation guide
+Medial temporal lobe segmentation guide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here.